seanvree/homepage/README.md

 ```

-- Acquire your FREE API key and replace the default key in **/js/weather.js : LINE 11**
+- **WEATHER DATA**: Acquire your FREE API key and replace the default key in **/js/weather.js : LINE 11**
  https://home.openweathermap.org/users/sign_up

+ - **TICKER DATA:** You will need to create your own FREE feed.mikle ticker widget where you can customize your news sources and style.
+To do so, go to https://feed.mikle.com and replicate the settings of the screenshot image "/img/feedmikle.jpg" located in this repo.
+You will then have your own custom ticker widget URL which you will then input into index.html as outlined below.

- - New ticker: feed.mikle.com widget ticker settings in **/index.html : Line 204**:
+ feed.mikle.com widget ticker link in **/index.html : Line 204**:
  ```
  " <script type="text/javascript" src="https://feed.mikle.com/js/fw-loader.js" data-fw-param=" YOUR NUMBER HERE "></script> "
  ```

-You will need to create your own FREE feed.mikle ticker widget.
-To do so, go to https://feed.mikle.com and replicate the settings of the screenshot image "/img/feedmikle.jpg" located in this repo.
-You will then have your own custom ticker widget URL which you will then input into index.html as outlined above.

 <br>